Romania in the Eurovision Song Contest 2019

-Romania participated in the Eurovision Song Contest 2019 with the song "On a Sunday" written by Ester Alexandra Crețu, Alexandru Șerbu and Ioana Victoria Badea.
+Romania was represented at the Eurovision Song Contest 2019 with the song "On a Sunday" written by Ester Alexandra Crețu, Alexandru Șerbu and Ioana Victoria Badea.
 The song was performed by Ester Peony.
 The Romanian broadcaster Televiziunea Română (TVR) organised the national final Selecția Națională 2019 in order to select the Romanian entry for the 2019 contest in Tel Aviv, Israel.
 The national final consisted of three shows: two semi-finals on 27 January and 10 February 2019, respectively, and a final on 17 February 2019.
 A total of twenty-four entries were selected and twelve competed in each semi-final where a five-member jury panel selected five entries to advance to the final, while a public vote selected an additional entry to enter the final.
 The twelve qualifiers competed in the final where "On a Sunday" performed by Ester Peony was selected as the winner after scoring top marks from a six-member international jury panel and a public televote.

 Romania was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 16 May 2019.
 Performing during the show in position 6, "On a Sunday" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Romania placed thirteenth out of the 18 participating countries in the semi-final with 71 points.